 (Dena Taylor, Health Sciences Writing Centre, University of Toronto). http://advice.writing.utoronto.ca/types-of-writing/literature-review/

-This page on Writing a Literature Review from Queensland University of Technology - from why we need to write literature reviews to what to consider when analyzing the literature and the writing and structuring of a literature review - is a good starting point and overview of the process.
+This page on How To Write a Literature Review from Queensland University of Technology - from why we need to write literature reviews to what to consider when analyzing the literature and the writing and structuring of a literature review - is a good starting point and overview of the process.

 You may find some of these other guides useful on other aspects of the literature review process: